WebAssembly/spec/document/syntax/modules.rst

 Importable definitions are :ref:`functions <syntax-func>`, :ref:`tables <syntax-table>`, :ref:`memories <syntax-mem>`, and :ref:`globals <syntax-global>`.
 Each import is specified by a descriptor with a respective type that a definition provided during instantiation is required to match.

-Every import defines an index in the respective :ref:`index space <syntax-indices>`.
+Every import defines an index in the respective :ref:`index space <syntax-index>`.
 In each index space, the indices of imports go before the first index of any definition contained in the module itself.

 .. note::